-There are a few things to know before coming to France to study at our engineering school.
+There are a few things to know before coming to France to study at ESME.
 Whether you are a European Union national or not, you will find below helpful information about immigration, health insurance and housing.

 Non-French citizens need to show proof of identity and submit official documents to the immigration authorities when entering the European Union region for the first time.